pseudomuto/proto-parser/README.md

 ## Features

 - 🔍 **Parse from files or strings** - Load proto definitions from file paths or raw content
+- 📁 **Directory parsing** - Parse all .proto files in a directory recursively
 - 🔄 **Async and sync APIs** - Choose between promise-based or blocking operations
 - 🎯 **Complete parsing** - Extract messages, services, enums, oneofs, extensions, and nested structures
 - 📦 **Import resolution** - Automatically resolve imports including Google Well-Known Types
 - 🛡️ **Type-safe** - Full TypeScript support with comprehensive type definitions
+- 📚 **ProtoSet collections** - Manage and query multiple proto files as a unified set
 - ⚡ **Only 2 dependencies** - Built on `protobufjs` and `@grpc/proto-loader`

 ### Supported Features